 - COMPLETE YOUR HOMEWORK BEFORE THE BEGINNING OF EACH CLASS.
 Although some homework activities are intended to consolidate what you have learnt in class, most of them have been designed to prepare you for the next class.
 You need to complete these activities before the beginning of each class in order to be able to participate effectively in it.

-All of your homework will be assigned via MySpanishLab and will therefore be completed online.
+Most of your homework will be assigned via MySpanishLab and will therefore be completed online.
 Do not wait until the last moment to do your homework and make sure you have access to the necessary equipment to complete all activities, including listening and recording tasks.

 VERY IMPORTANT: Due dates for online homework are posted on MySpanishLab.
 You will not be allowed to submit any late work.